 What does MES software do?

-A well-rounded powerful MES software facilitates:
+A well-rounded and powerful MES software facilitates:

 - Product tracking: A range of features in ERP ensures proper tracking of products on the shop floor.

-- Data collection: Making informed business decisions becomes easier using the reports, dashboards, KPIs and other analytical tools offered by MES.
-Get real-time data about shop floor, labor, scrap and other resources to schedule production runs and manage machine maintenance/upkeep.
+- Data collection: Making informed business decisions becomes easier using the reports, dashboards, KPIs, and other analytical tools offered by MES.
+Get real-time data about shop floor, labor, scrap, and other resources to schedule production runs and manage machine maintenance/upkeep.

 What does ERP software do?

-ERP systems allow the organization to standardize and automate key business practices, gain visibility into mission-critical practices and operations and manage company resources on a single platform.
+ERP systems allow the organization to standardize and automate key business practices, gain visibility into mission-critical practices and operations, and manage company resources on a single platform.

 Core competencies of ERP vs MES